Hi, my name is Taesoo! 👋🏻

 - Graduate Student Researcher, Terner Center for Housing Innovation

-- Data Science Fellow, UC Berkeley D-lab
+- Senior Data Science & AI Fellow, UC Berkeley D-Lab

 I also worked as a Graduate Student Researcher at the Urban Displacement Project.
 Prior to my doctoral program, I was a researcher at the Seoul Institute, studying commercial gentrification and urban industries in downtown Seoul.